Mesks/TunableCUDivisionForV-PCC/README.md

 This folder contains TMC2-v8.0 program, please pay attention to the following points:
 1. Under this folder, we provide an example of the script used for reference: BP_soldier32_LIYUE_SI1_2.sh.
 Please modify the path in the shell file according to the actual deployment of your computer.
 If there is no modification after downloading this repository, run this shell after correctly deploying the input file to start the operation of the <b>sequence soldier</b> in Table 11 in the paper.
 The reconstruction results are saved in the output folder and the console output is saved in the statisticdata folder.
 2. The cfg files under "/mpeg-pcc-tmc2-release-v8.0/cfg/sequence" has been modified according to the above shell，please ensure that the point cloud files of 8iVSLF-vox10 or owlii-vox11 officially provided by MPEG are extracted into ply folder according to the default path, if you want to use our shell.
+3. The dependencies folder holds a TMC2-v8.0 patch file for HM, which is officially provided by MPEG, so that if you want to download a new HM16.20+SCM-8.8, you need to use the patch file in the same level directory of the HM's source folder.

 ### external
 1. HDRTools-v0.18, executable file HDRConvert.exe has been generated under “/external/HDRTools-v0.18/bin”.